First Time Visiting My Native City As A Tourist

 Nevertheless, Kyiv has many times become a battlefield for freedom, independence, civic rights and human dignity.
 Joseph Stalin and his evil war commanders such as Georgy Zhukov who hated Ukraine and Ukrainians lost the city to Germans in 1941 with hundreds of thousands of casualties.

 When I was in high school, I became very interested in the history of Kyiv, and I found out that Kyiv's western defence line built in the early 1930s would have been unbreakable had the Soviets not deliberately destroyed it before World War II even started.
-I myself saw those military pillboxes with thick concrete walls that have likely been detonated from inside.
-My suspicion is that Joseph Stalin feared that it could have been used by Ukrainians to fight for independence once the war begins.
+I saw those military pillboxes with thick concrete walls that had likely been detonated from inside.
+My suspicion is that Joseph Stalin feared that it could have been used by Ukrainians to fight for independence once the war began.

 Kyiv hosted two events that shaped the modern history of Ukraine - the Orange Revolution in 2004 and Euromaidan in 2014.
 Both had a similar cause - to reinforce basic human rights and democracy and to fight authoritarianism and police brutality.